hpc-carpentry/hpc-carpentry.github.io/_posts/2020/04/2020-04-30-community-support.md

 We acknowledge the extensive delays caused by COVID-19 in different spheres.
 At present and by request, The Carpentries is offering to extend the term of membership for any organisation.

-Please contact [memberships@carpentries.org](mailto:memberships@carpentries.org)with questions or concerns about continuing to meet your goals in the coming months.
+Please contact [memberships@carpentries.org](mailto:memberships@carpentries.org) with questions or concerns about continuing to meet your goals in the coming months.
 You are also welcome to book [a meeting on Elizabeth’s calendar](https://calendly.com/ecwilliams8/30min) to chat.

 ## Regional Coordinators and Instructor Support at this time